Transonic-Integrated-AeroDesign/AeroDes/src/readme.md

-# Workflow Overview

-### Transfer of information
+# Transfer of information

-Internally this is how AeroDes shares information between core-classes.
+Internally this is how AeroDes modules share information between core-classes.

 ```mermaid
 classDiagram